 Emojis let you say more with less.
 They make your emails stand out in busy inboxes.
 A recent test found that using the “lips” emoji in a Valentine’s Day email subject line increased the open rate by 24% and inbox placement by 89%.

 How to Add Emojis to Feedback Genius Emails 🤔

-From the Messages tab in Feedback Genius, you can edit an old email or create a new one.
+From the Custom Messages tab, under Communications in the left navigation, you can edit an old email or create a new one.
 In the message editor, click the smiley face icon to browse through the eight sections containing the 1,095 different emoji.
 Upon clicking an emoji, it will appear in the body of your message.
 It’s that easy.

 If you want to add emoji to your subject line, just write out your subject line with your desired emoji in the email body then cut and paste it in the subject line section above.